-Reno Rodeo welcomes the inaugural year of Women’s Breakaway Roping.
-Although it is often compared to tie down roping, the rider neither dismounts nor ties the calf.
-Still, the event is fast paced and requires keen roping and horsemanship skills.
+Women’s Breakaway Roping is returning for another year of thrilling rodeo action.
+Although it is often compared to tie-down roping, the rider neither dismounts nor ties the calf.
+Still, the event is fast-paced and requires keen roping and horsemanship skills.

 Rapidly gaining popularity, the event looks much the same as tie down, with the horse and rider waiting in a box next to the chute that has a spring-loaded rope, known as the barrier, stretched in front.
 A light rope is fastened from the chute to the calf’s neck, and once the calf is out of the chute, it releases the barrier, which gives the calf a head-start.
 Once the barrier has released, the horse runs out of the box while the roper attempts to throw a lasso around the neck of the calf.